Although I have not done any illegal drugs myself, I find the debate around the prohibition or legalisation of drugs to be fascinating.

 Drawing Some Conclusions

-I’ve written this hub not to push any particular argument but to explore the arguments, as I readily admit that this is a tough one.
-To provide some context, I enjoy a drink as much as the next person, but I don’t smoke and have never used any illegal drugs (honest), not through lack of opportunity but through choice.
+I’ve written this article not to push any particular argument but to explore the arguments, as I readily admit that this is a tough one.
+To provide some context, I enjoy a drink as much as the next person, but I don’t smoke and have never used any illegal drugs (honest)—not through lack of opportunity but through choice.

 Equally, I suspect that some of the prohibition propaganda as to the effects of drugs is purposely overblown.
-Possibly this is justified given some of the worst case scenarios, but it still undermines the case for prohibition.
-Most damning of all is the fact that prohibition seems to create crime as much if not more than it prevents crime.
-I suppose, though, if drugs were to be legalised then just as likely would be the creation of powerful interest lobbies.
+Possibly, this is justified given some of the worst case scenarios, but it still undermines the case for prohibition.
+Most damning of all is the fact that prohibition seems to create crime as much, if not more than, as it prevents crime.
+I suppose, though, if drugs were to be legalised, then just as likely would be the creation of powerful interest lobbies.
 Given the damage done by the stooges of the tobacco industry, I don’t know how good it would be for there to be a powerful ‘cocaine lobby’ for instance.

-Mainly I think that what public debate there is on the subject is flawed, because talking about all drugs in the same breath is misleading as they are very different in their effects.
-There is probably a case for marijuana legalisation and possibly a case for some form of ecstasy to be approved, but I’m not sure if that the risks don’t outweigh the benefits of, say, cocaine legalisation or heroin legalisation.
+Mainly, I think that what public debate there is on the subject is flawed, because talking about all drugs in the same breath is misleading as they are very different in their effects.
+There is probably a case for marijuana legalisation and possibly a case for some form of ecstasy to be approved, but I’m not sure if the risks outweigh the benefits of, say, cocaine or heroin legalisation.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.